patrickjane/fixmouse/README.md

 ## Installation

 You can either use the provided installer, or manually run the program whenever you need it.
+Download the installer from the [list of releases](https://github.com/patrickjane/fixmouse/releases/latest).

 Using the installer will copy the binary to `/Applications/FixMouse/fixmouse`.
 Also, autostart will be enabled by copying the file `de.s710.fixmouse.plist` to `/Library/LaunchAgents/`.
 This will assure that fixmouse runs upon startup.